Josephine Earp: Move to San Francisco

 Josephine's father Henry was a baker.
 He struggled to make a living in New York City and read about the growing city of San Francisco.
-Henry moved the family to San Francisco in 1868 when Josephine was 7.
+Henry moved the family there in 1868 when Josephine was seven.
 They traveled via ship to Panama, went over the Isthmus of Panama, and caught a steamship to San Francisco.
 They arrived while the city was recovering from the disastrous earthquake of October 21, 1868.
 Upon their arrival, her father found a highly stratified Jewish community.
 On the inside were the German Jews and on the outside were the Polish Jews.
-The German Jews were usually more affluent, were better educated, and spoke German, while the Polish Jews, who spoke Yiddish, were typically peddlers and much more religious.
+The German Jews were usually more affluent, better educated, and spoke German, while the Polish Jews, who spoke Yiddish, were typically peddlers and much more religious.
 Henry found work as a baker.

-By 1870, San Francisco was riding on the coattails of the still expanding economic boom caused by the mining of silver from the Comstock Lode.
-San Francisco's population had boomed to 149,473, and housing was in short supply.
-Apartment buildings were crowded and large homes were converted into rooming houses.
+By 1870, San Francisco was riding on the coattails of the still-expanding economic boom caused by the mining of silver from the Comstock Lode.
+The population had boomed to 149,473, and housing was in short supply.
+Apartment buildings were crowded, and large homes were converted into rooming houses.
 Money flowed from Nevada through San Francisco, and for a while the Marcus family prospered.
 Later that year, Josephine's half-sister Rebecca Levy married Aaron Wiener, an insurance salesman born in Prussia, as her parents were.